 There are four stages of heart failure that range from the high risk of developing heart failure to advanced heart failure.
 The first stage is also called a pre-heart failure because of your family history, or some other factors, are indicating the possibility of heart failure in the future.
 In stage B, your doctor may have diagnosed systolic left ventricular dysfunction.
 In stage C, the diagnosis of heart failure is confirmed.
 Stage D is the final stage of heart failure, which is the final stage with advanced symptoms.

-There is no treatment for heart failure.
-Your doctor may suggest some treatment options to ease symptoms and make your heart pump better.
 Lifestyle changes are central to the treatment and can include the following:

 Your doctor may suggest medication like ACE inhibitors, diuretics, beta-blockers and digoxin along with lifestyle changes to manage the condition.
 In some cases, lifestyle changes and medication may not be sufficient and patients may need surgery.